Medical Policy: 02.02.18

 In 2012, Anand et. al. reported results on the Multi-Sensor Monitoring in Congestive Heart Failure (MUSIC) Study, a non-randomized prospective study designed to develop and validate an algorithm for the prediction of acute heart failure decompensation using a clinical prototype of the MUSE system, multisensory system that includes intrathoracic bioimpedance measurements, along with electrocardiographic and accelerometry data.
 This study enrolled 543 heart failure patients (206 in the development phase, 337 in the validation phase) with an ejection fraction ≤ 40% and a recent heart failure admission.
 Patients were remotely monitored for 90 days using multisensory device.
 There was a high rate of study dropout: 229 (42% of the total) primarily due to withdrawal of consent or failure of the prototype device to function.
 314 patients (114 in the development phase, 200 in the validation phase) were included in the analysis.
 Subjects were assessed for the development of an acute heart failure decompensation event (ADHF), which was defined as any of the following: (1) any heart failure related hospitalization, emergency department or urgent care visit that required administration of IV diuretics, inotropes, or ultrafiltration for fluid removal; (2) a change in diuretic directed by the health care provider that included 1 or more of the following: a change in the prescribed diuretic type; an increase in dose of an existing diuretic; or the addition of another diuretic; (3) an ADHF event for which death was the outcome.
 Development patient data were used to develop a multi-parameter heart failure detection algorithm.
 Algorithm performance in the development cohort had 65% sensitivity, 90% specificity, and a false positive rate of 0.7 per patient-year for detection of HF events.
 In the validation cohort, algorithm performance met the prespecified end points with 63% sensitivity, 92% specificity, and a false positive rate of 0.9 per patient-year.
 The overall rate of significant adverse skin response was 0.4%.
 The authors concluded using an external multisensory monitoring system, an HF decompensation prediction algorithm was developed that met the prespecified performance end point.
 Further studies are required to determine whether the use of this system will improve patient outcomes.

 The evidence on cardiac bioimpedance (thoracic electrical bioimpedance (TEB) or impedance cardiography (ICG)) devices consists of nonrandomized studies that correlate measurements with other measures of cardiac function and studies that use bioimpedance measurement as part of an algorithm for predicting future heart failure events.
-No studies were identified that determined how cardiac bioimpedance measurements are associated with changes in patient management or in patient outcomes.
-Randomized clinical trials are needed that evaluate whether prediction of heart failure decompensation through cardiac bioimpedance allows earlier intervention or other management changes are needed to demonstrate that outcomes are improved.
+No studies were identified that determined how cardiac bioimpedance measurements are associated with changes in patient management or patient outcomes.
+Additional randomized clinical trials are needed that evaluate whether prediction of heart failure decompensation through cardiac bioimpedance allows earlier intervention or other management changes are needed to demonstrate that outcomes are improved.

-For individuals who have heart failure in outpatient setting who receive hemodynamic monitoring with cardiac bioimpedance (thoracic electrical bioimpedance (TEB) or impedance cardiography (ICG)), there is lack of randomized clinical trial (RCT) evidence that evaluates whether the use of this technology improves health outcomes over standard active management of heart failure patient.
+For individuals who have heart failure in the outpatient setting who receive hemodynamic monitoring by cardiac bioimpedance (thoracic electrical bioimpedance (TEB) or impedance cardiography [ICG]), there is lack of randomized clinical trial (RCT) evidence that evaluates whether the use of this technology improves health outcomes over standard active management of heart failure patient.
 The studies performed report physiologic measurement-related outcomes and/or associations between monitoring information and heart failure exacerbations, but do not provide definitive evidence on device efficacy.
 The evidence is insufficient to determine the effects on net health outcomes.

 Multiple thoracic impedance measurement devices that do not require invasive placement have been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process because FDA determined that this device was substantially equivalent to existing devices for use of peripheral blood flow monitoring.
-The below list includes noninvasive thoracic impedance devices, this is not mean to be a comprehensive list.
+The below list includes noninvasive thoracic impedance devices, this is not meant to be a comprehensive list.

 |Device||Manufacturer||Year of FDA Clearance|